rackerlabs/docs-cloud-rackconnect/rst/dev-guide/api-operations/public-ips/get-list-public-ips-for-a-server-v3-public-ips-cloud-server-id.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-List Public Ips For A Server
+List public ips for a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::